BlockHub/arkdbtools/arkdbtools/readme.rst

         2. the delegate_share, which is the part that should go to the rewardswallet of the delegate.
         3. the amount sent to the voter.

-    if a transaction did not pass the parameters of payoutsender (for example the amount was below the minimum payout amount), payoutsender raises a TxParameterError
+    If a transaction did not pass the parameters of payoutsender (for example the amount was below the minimum payout amount), payoutsender raises a TxParameterError

+    frq_dict is a map of address: int, where the options 1, 2 and 3 are accepted.
+1 is a daily payout, 2 is weekly, and 3 is monthly.
+    If an invalid frequency is provided, an InputError is raised.
+The standard frequency for a voter is weekly

     taxes (the part that goes to the delegate) are calculated at sending level.